daltyboy11/daltyboy11.github.io/_posts/2022-06-10-damn-vulnerable-defi-side-entrance.md

 ```

 ## Patched Contract
-This is a classic reentrancy attack, and we can fix it by making `deposit` and `flashLoan`
+This is a classic reentrancy attack and we can fix it by making `deposit` and `flashLoan`
 non-reentrant.
 Heck, we'll throw the modifier on `withdraw` too just for safe measure!

 ```